Shane Hurlbut’s Go To Lighting Package

-For my whole career, I have tried not to use movie lights.
+For my whole career, I have tried not to use movie lights in my lighting package.
 I always try to use lights that were not necessarily made for what I ask them to do.
 I think forcing a light to do something that it is not necessarily made to do creates magic.

 750 or 575 Watt Source 4 ETC Leko- These theatrical lights are used to focus in on a specific area.
 They are an ellipsoidal light.
 They use blades and an iris to shape the area that it hits.
 These lights are huge in theater, but not always used when you are making movies.
 Obviously, if you are doing a scene that has your characters on stage, then using those lights will help create the realism.